yewey2/pingpongAI/README.md

 # pingpongAI
-Created an AI to play pingpong.
+Created an AI using DQN reinforcement learning to play pingpong.

 NOTE: Important to check requirements.txt.
 The py files may not run properly on python 3.9.